1945 PETA revolt in Blitar: Significance

-Although the revolt was by no means successful, it had significant influence on both Japan and Indonesia.
-The 1945 PETA revolt in Blitar was an important event that indicated a change in Indonesia's attitude toward Japan.
-Benedict Anderson, an influential Southeast Asia academic who is also an Indonesian expert, argues that the Blitar revolt might not have seized colonial Japan with a great fear, but it successfully created an anxious atmosphere among Japanese forces, making them wary of a changing situation in Java.
-Anderson shows some evidence supporting his argument, for instance, that the Japanese military tried to avoid direct condemnation of the revolt by involving prominent Indonesian leaders in the judicial process.
-The Japanese court also pronounced relatively generous sentences of punishment on the rebels.
-In general, the revolt was the most serious attack on Japanese military forces during its occupation of Indonesia, which opened the new revolutionary period for Indonesia.
+Although the revolt was by no means successful, it had a significant influence on both Japan and Indonesia.
+The 1945 PETA revolt in Blitar was an important event that signaled a change in Indonesia's attitude toward Japan.
+Benedict Anderson, an influential academic on Southeast Asia and an expert on Indonesia, argues that while the Blitar revolt may not have instilled great fear in colonial Japan, it successfully created an atmosphere of anxiety among Japanese forces, making them wary of the changing situation in Java.
+Anderson provides evidence supporting his argument, noting, for instance, that the Japanese military attempted to avoid directly condemning the revolt by involving prominent Indonesian leaders in the judicial process.
+The Japanese court also issued relatively lenient sentences for the rebels.
+Overall, the revolt was the most serious attack on Japanese military forces during their occupation of Indonesia, marking the beginning of a new revolutionary period for the country.

 Meanwhile, for Indonesian people, the revolt of the PETA battalion in Blitar was seen as a strong message to the Japanese forces which had behaved unfairly to the Indonesian people.
 Although the PETA rebellion in Blitar was very short and unsuccessful, it played a vital role in Indonesian independence by transmitting “the revolutionary energy” (p.
 153) to PETA soldiers in other areas of Indonesia.
 Lebra Joyce, an American historian of Japan and India, in her book “Japanese-trained Armies in Southeast Asia”, exposes how the battalion in Rengasdengklok was later influenced by the Blitar revolt, kidnapping Sukarno and Hatta to proclaim the independence of Indonesia on the night of 16 August 1945.
 Lebra, therefore, concludes that 1945 PETA revolt in Blitar did not completely fail in achieving its ultimate goal: Indonesian independence.